-Whisky Cocktail: Rob Roy 0
+Whisky Cocktail: Rob Roy

-You will notice that I’m going to cut down on my incessant babbling for most of these recipes.
+You will notice that I’m going to cut down on my incessant rambling for most of these recipes.
 Unless there’s a particularly interesting history behind the drink, or some other anecdote, I will try to be fairly to-the-point.
 As any visitor to Scotland will be all but too aware, keeping things short is an exercise in extreme self control to most Scotsmen.

-I don’t find the history behind this cocktail particularly interesting, perhaps because I don’t know enough about the man who gave it his name: Robert Roy Macgregor, a Scottish outlaw and folk hero.
+I don’t find the history behind this cocktail interesting, perhaps because I don’t know enough about the man who gave it his name: Robert Roy Macgregor, a Scottish outlaw and folk hero.
 According to Wikipedia, he is sometimes referred to as the Scottish Robin Hood.

 You’ll need:

-- 1 measure of Vermouth (dry, sweet or 50/50).
+- 1c of Vermouth (dry, sweet or 50/50).

 - 4-5 Ice cubes.